oda-hub/hugo-odahub/content/docs/guide-development.md

  try to start the service `nb2service my-notebook.ipynb`

 {{< notice note >}}
-if you experience issues testing the service due to some "import error" or other strange messages try containerized service:
+if you experience issues testing the service due to some "import error" or other strange messages try containerized service (note that it will not work in Renku):

 * `nb2deploy $PWD test --local`
 * then, look onto http://0.0.0.0:8000 for some metadata about the service
 * try to run some simple queries in http://0.0.0.0:8000/apidocs/
+{{< /notice >}}

+{{< notice note >}}
-If you still experience issues with this approach try to develop the workflow directly in [renkulab]()
+If you still experience issues with local environment, try to develop the workflow directly in [renkulab]() - note that some commands, `like nb2deploy`, will not work in this case.
 {{< /notice >}}

 ### Developing service in Renku